ErpNetDocs/tech/advanced/calculated-attributes/index.md

 User calculated attributes are user-defined objects which extend the system entities.
 They are defined like formulas.
-<br> When the value of a calculated attribute is requested, it is calculated "on the fly", in real-time.
+<br> When the value of a calculated attribute is requested, it is calculated "on the fly", in **real-time**.

 > [!NOTE]
 >